Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Chinese stocks originate from companies that are headquartered in China.
 Like the US, there are multiple Chinese stock exchanges — including the Hong Kong Stock Exchange, the Shanghai Stock Exchange and the Shenzhen Stock Exchange.

-How to buy Chinese stocks from the US
+How to buy Chinese stocks from Canada

 With an international brokerage account, you can purchase Chinese stocks directly from Chinese exchanges.
 Not many Canadian brokers offer international trading, but one broker that offers access to Asian markets is Interactive Brokers.

 For investors who aren’t ready for an international brokerage account, some Chinese companies list on the TSX and many list on the NYSE and Nasdaq.
-This is good news for investors in Canada, where a number of brokers offer access to both US and Canadian stock exchanges including Questrade, Scotia iTRADE, Wealthsimple Trade and Qtrade Investor.
+This is good news for investors in Canada, where a number of brokers offer access to both US and Canadian stock exchanges including Questrade, Scotia iTRADE, Wealthsimple Trade and Qtrade Direct Investing.

 ETFs that track Chinese stocks are another way for Canadian investors to diversify their portfolios with a variety of China-based investments.